 Sir Robert McAlpine

-The design of the O2 arena's roof had to incorporate state-of-the-art acoustic engineering to eliminate virtually all nuisance ambient noise (bass thumping) outside the arena while ensuring as near perfect acoustics as possible inside the structure.
+The design of the O2 arena's roof had to incorporate state-of-the-art acoustic engineering to eliminate virtually all nuisance ambient noise (bass thumping) outside the arena contributing to fantastic acoustics inside the structure.
 This means that local residents and visitors to the surrounding shops and leisure complex are not be disturbed by events in the arena.

 The complex roof design featured several layers of different density barrier materials to deaden even the lowest bass frequencies, all carried on special acoustic deck structures.
 An added challenge was that the roof had to be built up at ground level and then jacked into place, four metres under the existing fabric roof.

 Fully perforated aluminium acoustic trays were filled with ROCKWOOL RW6 insulation, cut to profile and faced with black tissue and supported on 200mm Rigidal structural deck.
 The structural deck troughs were filled with ROCKWOOL RW4 insulation, with ROCKWOOL Acoustic membrane over and a 50mm Rigidal intermediate deck.
 150mm of ROCKWOOL Dual Density HardRock insulation board, in two layers, was used to provide the main insulation, which was overlaid with a Sarna UK Ltd separation fleece and PVC roof membrane.
 The compound curve of the perimeter of the roof was then completed with 5m diameter aluminium faced composite panels from Euroclad, which was fixed to a secondary frame.
 Structural integrity during and after the lift was ensured with SFS intec fasteners.